julzaza/wildwitchherbs/_posts/2026-01-17-forbidden-herbs-global-folk-magic.md

 Some plants were protected not to control people —
 but to protect them.

+Some plants soothe, but others were feared, crowned, or avoided entirely depending on their power.
+Learn more in **[Queen of Herbs, Devil’s Plants & Sacred Powers in Witchcraft](/most-powerful-herbs-witchcraft/)**.

 ---

 ## This Is Not a How-To Guide